 Unit elections are permitted in Scouts BSA, Venturing, and Sea Scout units.
 The Order of the Arrow membership requirements are as follows:

-- Adults (age 21 or older) who meet the camping requirements may be selected following nomination to and approval by the lodge adult selection committee.
+- Adults (age 21 or older) may be selected for membership following a youth election

 Membership Levels